About us

 Personal data of visitors may also be held by our facilities management providers.

-WES is a subsidiary of HIE.
-Their privacy policy is available on the WES website.
+Wave Energy Scotland (WES) is a subsidiary of HIE.
+Its privacy policy is available at https://www.waveenergyscotland.co.uk/legal/privacypolicy/.

 In most cases, HIE processes personal data where it is necessary:

-• In the performance of tasks carried out in the public interest or in the exercise of HIE’s official authority under the Enterprise and New Towns (Scotland) Act 1990 for the purpose of preparing, concerting, promoting, assisting and undertaking measures for the economic and social development of the Highlands and Islands (UK GDPR article 6(1)e);
+in the performance of tasks carried out in the public interest or in the exercise of HIE’s official authority under the Enterprise and New Towns (Scotland) Act 1990 for the purpose of preparing, concerting, promoting, assisting and undertaking measures for the economic and social development of the Highlands and Islands (UK GDPR article 6(1)e)

-• To meet a legitimate interest of HIE or another organisation (UK GDPR article 6(1)f).
+to meet a legitimate interest of HIE or another organisation (UK GDPR article 6(1)f)

 A legitimate interest is when there is a reasonable commercial or operational reason to use personal data, as long as this is does not impact unfairly on individuals.
 Our legitimate interests include:

-• Delivering services or functions in the public interest outside the Highlands and Islands, at the request of the Scottish Government or another public sector partner;
+delivering services or functions in the public interest outside the Highlands and Islands, at the request of the Scottish Government or another public sector partner

-• Managing our Information, system, network and cyber security purposes, including the monitoring and protection of our IT systems;
+managing our Information, system, network and cyber security purposes, including the monitoring and protection of our IT systems

-• System development and enhancement, including website analytics.
-This includes the continuous improvement of service provision;
+system development and enhancement, including website analytics.
+This includes the continuous improvement of service provision

 Where necessary for the purpose, we share personal data with other organisations such as:

-• External third parties including the Scottish Government, Scottish Enterprise, Skills Development Scotland, Business Gateway and other Government Agencies;
+external third parties including the Scottish Government, Scottish Enterprise, Skills Development Scotland, Business Gateway and other Government Agencies

-• Internal and external auditors and statutory regulators including the Information Commissioners Office, the Scottish Information Commissioner and the Scottish Public Services Ombudsman;
+internal and external auditors and statutory regulators including the Information Commissioners Office, the Scottish Information Commissioner and the Scottish Public Services Ombudsman

-• Third party product and service providers;
+third party product and service providers

-• Funding bodies, for example, the Big Lottery Fund.
+funding bodies, for example, the Big Lottery Fund

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.